 The final stage of coaching is the accountability phase.
 If your goal is to submit several stories to anthologies, I will hold you accountable to the submission date.
 If it is to finish a draft of your manuscript and publish it, I will help you get your manuscript in the best condition it can be and then help you find an agent, or editor of a small to mid-size presses to submit your work to.
 If you are interested in pursuing self-publishing, whether in a blog, e-book, or full-length manuscript, I will guide you through that process.

 My clients vary from lawyers, to acupuncturists, to published writers.
 Their genres include memoir, historical fiction, spiritual books, young adult novels, commercial and literary fiction, books for higher education, parenting books, and a variety of how-to books.
 Some clients are refining their manuscripts in hopes of finding an agent or editor at an upcoming conference, others are looking to build their “writer platform,” some are writing for work, and others are refining their work before it is published.
-The main criteria I use when determining if I will work with an individual is do I believe in and understand their writing.
+The main criteria I use when determining if I will work with an individual is do I support the story they are trying to tell.
 If I don’t, I can’t be the advocate for you I want to be, so I will recommend you to someone else.

 I wanted to thank you for encouraging me to submit to PNWA's literary contest.
 I've been selected as a finalist under the category of Adult Short Topic for my piece "Moving Away."
 I appreciate your support and wanted you to know.
 Again, a big thanks!